William John Frederick Vane, 3rd Duke of Cleveland1

 Consanguinity Index=0.39%

-Lord John Andrew Christopher Kerr was born on 4 July 1927.1 He is the son of Captain Andrew William Kerr and Marie Constance Annabel Kerr.1 He married Isabel Marion Gurney, daughter of Sir Hugh Gurney, on 12 July 1949.1
+Lord John Andrew Christopher Kerr was born on 4 July 1927.1 He was the son of Captain Andrew William Kerr and Marie Constance Annabel Kerr.1 He married Isabel Marion Gurney, daughter of Sir Hugh Gurney and Mariota Susan Carnegie, on 12 July 1949.1 He died on 3 May 2018 at age 90.2

-He was educated at Ampleforth College, Ampleforth, Yorkshire, England.1 In 1941 he was granted the rank of a marquess's younger son.1 He was educated at Christ Church, Oxford University, Oxford, Oxfordshire, England.1 He gained the rank of Captain in the service of the Scots Guards.1 He lived in 2003 at Holly Bank, Wootton, Oxfordshire, England.1
+He was educated at Ampleforth College, Ampleforth, Yorkshire, EnglandG.1 In 1941 he was granted the rank of a marquess's younger son.1 He was educated at Christ Church, Oxford University, Oxford, Oxfordshire, EnglandG.1 He gained the rank of Captain in the Scots Guards.1 He lived in 2003 at Holly Bank, Wootton, Oxfordshire, EnglandG.1

 Children of Lord John Andrew Christopher Kerr and Isabel Marion Gurney